themightykay/18WSD030-Advanced-Project/README.md

 **License**

-All code developed and shared above is developed by me Kyprianos Diamantides (unless stated otherwise above).
+All code developed and shared above is developed by me, Kyprianos Diamantides (unless stated otherwise above).

-Copyright (C) <2018>  <K. Diamantides>
+Copyright (C) 2018  K. Diamantides

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published